dmuth/aws-s3-server-access-logging-rollup/README.md

 - Edit `serverless.yml` to include your source and destination buckets and paths
 - Deploy the app with `sls deploy`

+Once deployed, the default is that the script will run every 10 minutes.
+In certain circumstances (such as if you have over 10,000 files), the script may not complete in 10 minutes.
+In that case, either increasing the rate to `1 hour` and/or decreasing the level to `hour` or even `10min`  is recommended until the backlog of logs to be rolled up is cleared out.

 ### Deployment recommendations